-Capabilities of ubiquitous sensor network (USN) for supporting requirements of smart metering systems
+Capabilities of ubiquitous sensor network (USN) for supporting requirements of smart metering services

 Justification of this Recommendation:

-(Editor’s note) This justification text needs to be aligned with the main body of F.USN-SM even though it isn’t a part of the main body of F.USN-SM and was initially prepared for information.
+(Editor’s note) This is not a part of the main body of F.USN-SM and was initially prepared for information.
 It is because it could keep used for information until its final state.

 Gap analysis on smart metering of ITU and other SDOs